MeerkatBoss/compiled-language/README.md

 Additionally, the produced file contains four sections.
 The first one is empty and is required by ELF standard.
 The second one is the `.text` section, containing executable code: standard library functions and compiler-produced instructions.
+This section exists both in the file and in its memory image and must be available for execution, so the first LOAD segment maps it to memory.
-This section is contained within the first LOAD segment.
-Next is the `.bss` section, which occupies no actual space on disk, but its memory image has the size enough to contain all global variables and is filled with zeros upon loading.
-This section is contained within the second LOAD segment.
+Next is the `.bss` section, which occupies no actual space on disk, but its memory image has the enough space to contain all global variables and is filled with zeros upon loading.
+This section is loaded by the second LOAD segment.
 The last section is `.strtab` - string table which contains names of all listed sections.
+This section is not mapped to memory.

 Structure of compiler-produced ELF file is shown in Figure 5.